Curriculum Learning: A Survey: Applications of Curriculum Learning

+A thorough analysis of the SPL methodology is performed by Gong et al.~\citeyearpar{gong2018decomposition} in order to determine the right moment to optimally stop the incremental learning process.
+They propose a multi-objective self-paced method that jointly optimizes the loss and the regularizer.
+To optimize the two objectives, the authors employ a decomposition-based multi-objective particle swarm algorithm together with a polynomial soft weighting regularizer.

-Jiang et al.~\cite{jiang2015self} consider that the methodologies used in standard curriculum learning and self-paced learning algorithms do not capture the full potential of the easy-to-hard strategies.
-On the one hand, curriculum learning uses a pre-defined curriculum and does not take into consideration the training progress.
+Jiang et al.~\citeyearpar{Jiang-AAAI-2015} consider that the standard curriculum learning and self-paced learning algorithms do not capture the full potential of the easy-to-hard strategies.
+On the one hand, curriculum learning uses a predefined curriculum and does not take into consideration the training progress.
 On the other hand, self-paced learning only relies on the learning progress, without using any prior knowledge.
-To overcome these problems, the authors introduce Self-Paced Curriculum Learning (SPCL), a learning methodology which combines the merits of CL and SPL, using both prior knowledge and the training progress.
-The method takes a pre-defined curriculum as input, guiding the model to the examples that should be visited first.
+To overcome these problems, the authors introduce self-paced curriculum learning (SPCL), a learning methodology that combines the merits of CL and SPL, using both prior knowledge and the training progress.
+The method takes a predefined curriculum as input, guiding the model to the examples that should be visited first.
 The learner takes into consideration this knowledge while updating the curriculum to the learning objective, in an SPL manner.
 The SPCL approach was tested on two tasks: matrix factorization and multimedia event detection.

-Li et al.~\cite{li2016multi} claim that standard SPL approaches are limited by the high sensitivity to initialization and the difficulty of finding the moment to terminate the incremental learning process.
-To alleviate these problems, the authors propose decomposing the objective in two terms, the loss and the self-paced regularizer, tackling the problem as the compromise between these two objectives.
-By reformulating the SPL as a multi-objective task, a multi-objective evolutionary algorithm can be employed to jointly optimize the two objectives and determine the right pace parameter.

-Fan et al.~\cite{fan2016self} introduce the self-paced implicit regularizer, a group of new regularizers for SPL that are deduced from a robust loss function.
-SPL highly depends on the objective functions in order to obtain better weighting strategies, with other methods usually relaying on artificial designs for the explicit form of SPL regularizers.
-In order to demonstrate the correctness and effectiveness of implicit regularizers, the authors implement their framework to both supervised and unsupervised tasks, conducting matrix factorization, clustering and classification experiments.

-Li et al.~\cite{li2016self} apply a self-paced methodology on top of a multi-task learning framework.
-Their algorithm takes into consideration both the complexity of the task and the difficulty of the examples to build the easy-to-hard schedule.
-They introduce a task-oriented regularizer to jointly prioritize tasks and instances.
-It contains the negative $l_1$-norm that favors the easy instances over the hard ones per task, together with an adaptive $l_{2,1}$-norm of a matrix, which favors easier tasks over the hard ones.